The Short Version

 Lost Original Will

-Time: A simple Arizona probate often takes 6–12 months.
-If there are disputes or complex assets, it can stretch to 1–2 years or more.
+Time: A simple Arizona probate often takes months.
+If there are disputes or complex assets, it can stretch to years.

-Money: Probate typically consumes $2,000-$7,500 in court fees, attorney fees, and costs like appraisals and notices.
+Money: Probate typically consumes court fees, attorney fees, and costs like appraisals and notices.

 Stress: Even when uncontested, probate ties up families in deadlines, filings, and court oversight.
 Disagreements can add months—and thousands of dollars—in extra expenses.